evanrodgers/lens-analysis-suite/readme.md

 Be sure to shoot your test samples at the lowest ISO possible, as the Laplacian Variance test is sensitive to noise.
 In practice, this becomes tricky at higher F-stops, so I recommend lowering the shutter speed for every f-stop so that the ISO remains between 100 and 200.
 I would also recommend setting up a 2s delay in your camera's Drive Mode, or using a remote shutter, when you're testing at longer shutter speeds.

 This is why a sturdy tripod is essential if you're testing several lenses and repeatedly changing the shutter speed.
-Still, this application will still produce useful results without perfect test images.
+Still, this application will produce useful results without perfect test images.

 ## Features